zotonic/zotonic/doc/glossary.rst

    :sorted:

    Template
-      A snippet of ErlyDTL code which is used to render a piece of content (usually HTML).
+      A snippet of code which is used to render a piece of content (usually HTML).
 Templates live under the templates/ folder of a module.
 The template is meant to express presentation logic.

    Filter
       A template mechanism which is used inside a template to transform data before it is output.
 For instance: the .lower. filter transforms its input to lowercase.
 Filters are implemented as Erlang modules, exporting a single filter function.